"Rally Up, Mankind!" is a satirical Manga for adults depicting the ironies of war.

 Appeared serially in "Weekly Manga Sunday," (Jitsugyononihonsha, Ltd.)

-"Rally, Up Mankind" was serialized in a weekly Manga magazine for young adults, "Weekly Manga Sunday."
+"Rally Up, Mankind!" was serialized in a weekly Manga magazine for young adults, "Weekly Manga Sunday."
 Catering to adult readers with an appreciation of satire, Tezuka Osamu intentionally changed his brushwork, and succeeded in depicting a nonsensical tone.
 But when it was first published, many Tezuka Osamu fans were uncomfortable with the work, and criticized it for being unrefined and scribbled, unlike Tezuka Osamu's other works (see the postscript of "The Complete Works of Tezuka Osamu"(Kodansha Ltd.).
-This form of expression, however, appears in a more refined style in his later works, "Giletta"(1968-1969) and "Record of Fusuke"(1969-1970).
+This form of expression, however, appears in a more refined style in his later works, "Diletta"(1968-1969) and "Record of Fusuke"(1969-1970).